GED in Alabama: Requirements, Cost, Testing Centers, & More

 Coastal Alabama Community College

-It Offers free GED preparation classes covering all four subjects: Reasoning through Language Arts, Mathematics, Science, and Social Studies.
+Coastal Alabama Community College offers free GED preparation classes covering all four subjects: Reasoning through Language Arts, Mathematics, Science, and Social Studies.
 Classes are available in-person or in a hybrid format with open enrollment.

 Online GED Prep Course

-Free GED Classes Online Alabama
+Free Online GED Classes Alabama

-Alabama GED Test Online
+Alabama Community Colleges GED

-GED Testing Centers in Alabama
+Alabama GED Testing Centers

 Alexander City